Part I: Propositional Logic

 - ¬(P ^ ¬P)

 - Make truth tables to show when the following sentences are true and when they are false.
 State which of these sentences are equivalent.
+Also, can you identify if any have the same truth table as some of our connectives?

 - Write a valid argument in normal colloquial English with at least two premises, one of which is a conjunction or includes a conjunction.
 Your argument should just be a paragraph (not an ordered list of sentences or anything else that looks like formal logic).
 Translate the argument into propositional logic.
 Prove it is valid.